Mohitatre07/Online-Foods-EDA/README.md

 # Online Foods Exploratory Data Analysis

 This project performs a comprehensive exploratory data analysis (EDA) on the Online Foods dataset to understand patterns and relationships in online food service usage.
+All files are in Online Foods folder.

 ## Dataset